kwhitley/kwhitley/README.md

 I'm an open-source developer, architect, and builder of ideas.

-### Prototyping/Building
+## Prototyping/Building
 I design and build products from end-to-end, with a focus on global-availability, automatic scaling (within reason), and simplicity of design.
-I execute ideas from start to finish - data design, cloud architecture, simple interface, front-end code, styling, you name it - then I launch it or hand it off to someone else to polish up and maintain.
+I execute ideas from start to finish - data design, cloud architecture, simple interface, front-end code, styling, you name it - then I launch it or hand it off to long-term support teams.

-### Open Source Lessons Learned
+## Open Source Lessons Learned
 Along my journey to deliver exciting prototypes and products, I've occassionally needed to create tooling that didn't quite exist for the given space yet.
 Early in my career, one of my mentors encouraged me to polish [one such tool](https://npmjs.com/package/apicache) up and share it with the world.
 This experience paved the way, and today, I routinely share my more [generically-useful libraries](https://itty.dev).

 Along the way, I've learned a few things, such as: